Kimxons/machine-learning-by-practice/README.md

+Learning Machine Learning by practice..

-Practice machine learning with projects*
+Practice machine learning with real world projects*

 Use a Structured Step-by-step process.
 Any predictive modeling machine learning project can be broken.